Editors for Clojure developmentλ︎

 Neovim is based on multi-model editing (e.g. normal, insert, visual editing states) providing a highly effective tool for writing code, configuration and documentation.

-Neovim now includes Treesitter which understands the syntax of a great many programming and configuration languages, also providing a Language Sever Protocol (LSP) client.
+Neovim includes Treesitter which understands the syntax of a great many programming and configuration languages, which can be coupled with analysist from Language Sever Protocol (LSP) servers to provide live feedback on code quality.

-Conjure is predominantly used for Clojure development and supports Clojure CLI, Leiningen and Babashka projects (as well as several other Lisp dialects and interesting languages)
+Conjure provides Clojure interactive (REPL) development, supporting Clojure CLI, Leiningen and Babashka projects (as well as several other Lisp dialects and interesting languages)

 Try the Conjure interactive :ConjureSchool